Can These Oscar Presenters Convince You To Watch?

 This news comes days after Janney posted to Instagram that she was not asked to present.

-"It’s looking like they are not going to honor the tradition this year," the I, Tonya actress wrote in a since-deleted post, per Vanity Fair.
+"It’s looking like they are not going to honour the tradition this year," the I, Tonya actress wrote in a since-deleted post, per Vanity Fair.
 "It breaks my heart."

 This article was originally posted on February 4, 2019.